zjt003/homebrew-tap/README.md

-# Homebrew Tap for apps
+# Homebrew Tap for tap

 ## Add this tap to your Homebrew: